 Review: “I’ve been fairly dubious of ‘all-in-one’ mascaras in the past.
-Claims to provide volume, lift and length tend to fall flat on my straighter than straight lashes so when I do one find one that delivers, it’s something I want to shout about it.
+Claims to provide volume, lift and length tend to fall flat on my straighter than straight lashes so when I do one find one that delivers, it’s something I want to shout about.
 This is one of those situations, so here I go: “I BLOOMING LOVE THIS MASCARA.”

 "For me, it worked brilliantly in answering my personal lash needs - non-clumpy volume and a bit more shape in all the right places, so much so that I couldn’t help taking cheeky hourly glances of my profile in the mirror by my desk.
 The secret lies in its smooth, lightweight formula and intelligently engineered brush that features a denser bristled side for building volume, a shorter bristled side for smudge-free lower lash coverage and a tapered end for reaching the corners of the eyes.
-I’m a big fan of the mascara and the brand’s commitment to keep their cosmetics cruelty-free too.
+I’m a big fan of the mascara and the brand’s commitment to keeping their cosmetics cruelty-free too.
 In fact, they’ve just announced that one per cent of all profits from every purchase on hourglasscosmetics.com will be donated to the Nonhuman Rights Project, a US organisation that seeks to stop animals from being viewed just as property.
 And, if you’re a vegan makeup fan, they’ve also committed to being entirely vegan by 2020 by discontinuing or reformulating all existing non-vegan products.”

 Reviewer: Ayesha Muttucumaru, Senior Features Writer